 Email: [email protected]

-Sandra Whitehead, Ph.D.
-(Ph.D., Florida State University) is the Director of the Healthy Community Design Program at the National Association of County and City Health Officials.
-Prior to joining NACCO, Sandra served as the Director of Healthy Community Design for the Florida State Department of Health.
-Sandra teaches PSUS 6204, Land Use Law and PSUS 6230, Studio in Sustainable Urban Planning.
+Sandra Whitehead (Ph.D., Florida State University) is the Director of Program and Partnership Development at the National Environmental Health Association (NEHA) where she oversees a portfolio of over $2 million of capacity building work for the public health workforce.
+Prior to joining NEHA in 2016, she worked at the National Association of County and City Health Officials and the Florida Department of Health.
+She has also taught at the University of Florida and Florida State University.
+She teaches PSUS 6204, Land Use Law and PSUS 6230, Studio in Sustainable Urban Planning.

 Email: [email protected]